sindresorhus/p-queue/readme.md

 // => 'Queue is idle.
 Size: 0  Pending: 0'
 ```

-`idle` event gets called every time the queue reaches an idle state.
-On the other hand `onIdle()` callback is only called once when the queue becomes idle instead of every time the queue is idle.
+The `idle` event is emitted every time the queue reaches an idle state.
+On the other hand, the promise the `onIdle()` function returns resolves once the queue becomes idle instead of every time the queue is idle.

 ## Advanced example